manzik/Displayus/README.md

 * **Easy Management** : Easily preview, select, edit, delete or make wallpaper items from plugins.
 * **Web Plugin** : Pre-installed web plugin to set a website as your desktop background.
 * **Media Plugin** : Pre-installed media plugin to set a video file, gif or image file as your desktop background.
+* **Wallpaperus Plugin** : Pre-installed wallpaper plugin to download and show different wallpapers based on your chosen favorite tags.
 * **Sound Visualization Plugins** : You can set sound visualization plugins as your background and play a music on your computer to use them.
 * **Fullscreen Detection** : Wallpapers automatically stop doing heavy operations when a fullscreen program like a game is open.
 * **Interactive Backgrounds** : You can interact with backgrounds on your desktop.